MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 ### clsid-guid

 Specifies the GUID value that identifies the COM class.
-This can be expressed as an explicit GUID value of the form {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} or as a %strkey% token defined to {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} in a Strings section of the INF file.
+Use an explicit GUID value of the form {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} or a %strkey% token defined to {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} in a Strings section of the INF file.

 ### flags